yandex-cloud/docs/en/_api-ref/datalens/function-ref/all.md

 **Syntax:**`LN( number )`

 Returns the natural logarithm of the number `number`.
-Returns 'NULL' if the number is less than or equal to 0.
+Returns `NULL` if the number is less than or equal to 0.